Diet and nutrition in the first year – what makes the real difference for current and future health?

-Paediatrician and epidemiologist Professor Charlotte Wright will be joining us at our Annual Conference 2017 to discuss the latest research around infant diet and its impact on short and long term health, including exploring topical issues such as vitamin D supplementation and baby led weaning.
+Paediatrician and epidemiologist Professor Charlotte Wright shares a blog for the Annual Conference 2017 to discuss the latest research around infant diet and its impact on short and long term health, including exploring topical issues such as vitamin D supplementation and baby led weaning.
 In this Q&A, she shares insight from research into the appropriate age for a healthy child to start solid foods.
-To hear more from Charlotte and many other thought-provoking speakers, book your conference place now.

 What does the evidence say about when a healthy child should start solid foods?